Thy own humanity learn to adore.

 Welcome to my Vergil shrine, where I will be putting all my cringe thoughts and feelings for this emotionally constipated eldest daughter with mommy issues.
 He's just like me fr.

 Vergil is a character and the main antagonist in Capcom's action/adventure series, Devil May Cry.
 Vergil is the older twin brother and archenemy of the series protagonist, Dante and the father of current series protagonist, Nero.
 I will try my best to summarize him in chronological order of the manga/games but I can't make any promises.
-There's a lot of ground to cover and in classic Capcom fashion, shit is all over the place and in debatable states of canonical.
+There's a lot of ground to cover and in classic Capcom fashion, shit is all over the place and debatably canonical.
+Apologies in advance for the nightmarishly long wall of text...

 Before their eighth birthday, Eva gifted the twins two halves of an amulet, known as the Perfect Amulet.
 Very incredible name, I know.
 This amulet will play a large role in Vergil's life, but we will get to that later.
 Some point after this, Sparda disappears and later dies.
 We have no idea how, because Capcom never tells us.
 I guess half the fun of him is the mystery though, so... yeah.
 Sparda’s absence leaves Eva and the twins vulnerable, something that does not go unnoticed.
 Mundus acts swiftly, sending his minions to eliminate the last remnants of Sparda’s legacy.

-When Mundus’s legion attack the Sparda family home, Vergil is at a nearby park after a particularly nasty fight with Dante (in other iterations, he is in a cemetery but I am going to go with the most recent information we have as canonical fact), where he is attacked by several demons.
+When Mundus’s legion attack the Sparda family, Vergil is at a nearby playground after a particularly nasty fight with Dante (in other iterations, he is in a cemetery but I am going to go with the most recent information we have as canonical fact).
 As he runs, he realizes that his mother and Dante are home, unaware of the hoard just outside.
 Being the good son that he is, he runs home to attempt to warn/protect them.
 He arrives to see his home in flames, the shock of which leaves him vulnerable to attack.
 He is swiftly cut down and stabbed multiple times.
+He calls for his mother and brother to save him, unaware that Dante was told to hide by their mother, who went to look for him before she was killed.

-This attack awakens Vergil’s inner demon and summons his beloved Yamato to his side.
-With this new found power, he makes short work of the demons.
-Believing himself abandoned by his mother and brother, Vergil runs from his home and into a lifetime of abandonment and mommy issues that will haunt him well into adulthood.
-Leave before you’re left, only rely on yourself etc. etc. etc.
+This attack, combined with his cries for help going unanswered, awakens Vergil’s inner demon and summons his beloved Yamato to his side.
+With this new found power, he makes short work of his attackers.
+Believing himself abandoned by his mother and brother, Vergil runs from his home and and vows that he doesn't need anyone.
+All he needs is power.
+Off he goes into a lifetime of abandonment and mommy issues that will haunt him well into adulthood.
+Leave before you’re left, the only person you can trust is yourself, etc. etc. etc. Oh, little Vergil... you make things so much harder on yourself...

 So he took his wings, and fled, then the morn blushed rosy red, I dried my tears, and armed my fears, with ten thousand shields and spears.

-During his time in Fortuna, he meets a woman.
-We know less than nothing about her, once again, thanks to Capcom.
+During his time in the city, he meets a woman.
+We know less than nothing about her other than that she is a member of the religious cult worshiping Sparda.
+Devil May Cry is really bad about having like. little to no explanations for things in favor of having a ton of really corny, over-the-top action sequences.
 While I enjoy the mystery surrounding the woman that charmed Vergil's heart, I wish we knew more about her.
-I love when emotionally guarded characters meet someone that gets past their icy exteriors and worm their way into their hearts, even if it's only for a brief moment.
-Vergil, someone who deems himself so above humanity and their simple, base desires falling for and having a sexually intimate relationship with a human is sooooo much fun to think about.
+I love when emotionally guarded characters meet someone that gets past their icy exteriors and worms their way into their hearts, even if it's only for a brief moment.
+Vergil, someone who deems himself so above humanity and their simple, base desires ends up falling for and having a sexually intimate relationship with a human. it is sooooo much fun to think about.
 During his brief affair with this mysterious woman, he unknowingly sires Nero (#TeenMom).
-Before he can discover he has a son, he leaves Fortuna and his beloved in search of more of the power that he is so desperate for.
+Before he can discover he has a son, he leaves Fortuna and his beloved in search of more power that he is so desperate for.
+I know a lot of people think the lady in red was a one night stand that he didn't care about but, i really think he loved her.
+Even his theme song in dmc5, bury the light, references her as his secret love:

 And his dark secret love